volodymyrhudyma/blog/content/blog/2020-08-19-immutable-update-patterns-in-javascript.md

 #### Remove property

-To remove a property, that is one-level deep, destructure it from an object and use **rest parameter** to retrieve all other properties.
+To remove a property, that is **one-level deep**, destructure it from an object and use **rest parameter** to retrieve all other properties.

 > **The rest parameter** gathers all remaining arguments.